SolarSistim/Quickdash/README.md

 Also, I've found that other start-page repos have either too few options, or too many.
 I wanted something in-between, where I can see 50+ links on the screen at the same time, but that I didn't have to wade through a bunch of documentation to figure out.

+I'm also using this project as a springboard to learn how to create Docker containers.

 # Features

 - Global search feature allows searching Google, or other specified search engine, and filters the links you've configured.